mhaack/mh-site/content/posts/2025-05-04-making-your-reolink-camera-talk-with-ai-via-home-assistant.md

 4. It will ask for your API key.
 You'll need to get one from Google AI Studio (it's free for basic use).
 Just follow the link provided in the integration setup or search for "Google AI Studio API key".
 It's pretty quick to generate.
 5. Paste your API key into the configuration and submit.

-{% image "/images/screenshot_camera_ai_1.png", "Google Generative AI Conversation", "x-small", "Screenshot 1: Google Generative AI Conversation integration" %}
+{% image "/images/screenshot_camera_ai_1.png", "Google Generative AI Conversation", "small", "Screenshot 1: Google Generative AI Conversation integration" %}

 Once added, you'll have a new service available in Home Assistant: \`google_generative_ai_conversation.generate_content\`.
 This is what we'll use in the automation.